Can I add author and date to blog posts and articles?

 Yes, you can.
 See the example above 😅

-When creating a blog post in LandingRabbit, you can add the date and author of the post when using a custom section.
+When creating a blog post in LandingRabbit, you can add the date and author of the post when publishing a post.

 Screenshot of a content editor interface showing options for embedding and author/date settings for a SaaS landing page.